-Whether you’re selling a product or service physically or online, email list building is one of the smartest things you can do to grow your business.
+Whether you’re selling a product or service physically or online, email list building is one of the smartest things you can do to market and grow your business.
+In fact, 79% of marketers rate it among their top three marketing channels.

 Table of Contents

-Before you start collecting emails on your website, you need to have a place where you can place those emails and monitor the performance of your newsletters.
+Before you learn how to collect emails, you need to have a place where you can store those emails and monitor the performance of your newsletters.

 Remember, sending an email newsletter is different from sending mass emails to your friends and family.
-With an email software, you can automate your email marketing, saving you loads of time compared to manual sending.
+With an email service provider (ESP), you can automate your email marketing, saving you loads of time compared to manual sending.

-That’s why you need to give people a reason to opt-in.
-People join your email list for a reason.
+That’s why you need to give people a reason to opt in.
+People join your email list for a purpose.
 Often, the reason isn’t “free updates” or “free tips” directly mailed to their inbox.

 Consider these guide questions when creating your giveaway: